Cross-Country Moving Companies: Services, Costs, and How to Choose

 To sell things you don’t need via the offline route, you can:

-2. Sell clothes and other accessories at resale retailer shops including Buffalo Exchange and Plato’s Closet
+- Sell clothes and other accessories at resale retailer shops including, Buffalo Exchange and Plato’s Closet

-When deciding on whether or not you want to sell something, think about if the item in question has some sort of value or sentimental value to you.
-If you feel you may get upset for selling something that perhaps was brought down from your family, or was an important heirloom from someone special, we say don’t sell it.
+When deciding whether you want to sell something, think about if the item in question has some sort of sentimental value for you.
+If you feel you may get upset about selling something that perhaps was brought down from your family, or was an important heirloom from someone special, we say don’t sell it.

 The goal here is to declutter and get rid of things that you don’t need, that someone else can have a use for.